-The federal antitrust laws do not identify sector-specific offences, although exemptions do apply to certain types of activities.
+Federal antitrust laws do not identify sector-specific offences, although exemptions do apply to certain types of activities.
+Most of the exemptions are created by statutes.
 For example, the Merchant Marine Act exempts ocean shipping carrier companies from antitrust prosecution, while the McCarran-Ferguson Act largely exempts insurance companies.
-Other exempted groups include agricultural commodities producers who wish to form processing and marketing cooperatives, states and certain state-supervised entities under the Parker Immunity doctrine, joint lobbying or litigation efforts between competitors under the Noerr-Pennington doctrine, and Major League Baseball.
+In addition to the statutory exemptions, court-created doctrines may protect specific entities and activities.
+For example, states and certain state supervised entities are exempt under the Parker Immunity doctrine while joint lobbying or litigation efforts between competitors are protected under the Noerr-Pennington doctrine.
+Major League Baseball was granted an exemption to antitrust laws in a 1922 Supreme Court case.
+Congress limited the exemption slightly in 1998 with the Curt Flood Act, which repealed the exemption with respect to labour issues.
+In June 2018, the Supreme Court declined to hear two appeals that asked the Court to further review the broad antitrust exemptions given to Major League Baseball.